SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/User.md

   "offlineWikiApiPort": 5728,
   // If true, enables writing logs to a file.
   "useFileLogging": true,
+  // Timeout in seconds for establishing an HTTP connection to an LLM endpoint (default: 30).
+  "connectTimeoutInSeconds": 30,
   // If true, lists workflow folders from the shared workflows folder in the models API endpoints.
   "allowSharedWorkflows": false,
   // Optional override for the shared workflows folder name (default is "_shared").